SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteAgent/SaveQuoteLineConfiguration.md

 # NSQuoteLineConfiguration SaveQuoteLineConfiguration(NSQuoteLineConfiguration quoteLineConfiguration)

-Save a NSQuoteLineConfiguration object.
+Save an NSQuoteLineConfiguration object.
 It is not possible to add a new configuration.

 ## Parameters